FredHutch/plucky-penguin/README.md

 # What is This?

-Running the keras_experimental library is challenging as this library hasn't been updated in a while, making it incompatible with updates to TensorFlow and Keras.
+Running the [keras_experimental](https://github.com/avolkov1/keras_experiments) library is challenging as this library hasn't been updated in a while, making it incompatible with updates to TensorFlow and Keras.

-These bits will install a Python virtualenv where keras_experimental can run.
-Assumes you can use FredHutch lmod modules for Python, CUDA, and GCC
+This code will install a Python virtualenv where keras_experimental can run.

+> This assumes you can use FredHutch lmod modules for Python, CUDA, and GCC

 # Use